 Born between 1965 and 1980, Gen Xers currently represent about a third of the workforce.
 While they may not be the largest contingent in the workplace, they certainly are one of the most vital.
 Seasoned, reliable and self-assured, their ability to get the job done whether as managers, team leaders or solo practitioners makes them invaluable contributors across any growing organization.

-A recent update was done to HRO Today’s Hiring Metrics Survey and the infographics below highlight some of the key findings from respondents around their talent acquisition efforts:
+An update was done to HRO Today’s Hiring Metrics Survey and the infographics below highlight some of the key findings from respondents around their talent acquisition efforts:

 - Application of Predictive Analytics